milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 ## Aligner parameters

-MiXCR uses a [wide range of parameters](https://github.com/milaboratory/mixcr/blob/develop/src/main/resources/parameters/vdjcaligner_parameters.json) that control aligners behaviour.
+MiXCR has a [wide range of parameters](https://github.com/milaboratory/mixcr/blob/develop/src/main/resources/parameters/vdjcaligner_parameters.json) that control aligners behaviour.
 There are global parameters and gene-specific parameters organized in groups: `vParameters`, `dParameters`, `jParameters` and `cParameters`.
 Each group of parameters may contain further subgroups of parameters.
 In order to override a parameter value one can use `-O` followed by fully qualified parameter name and parameter value (e.g. `-Ogroup1.group2.parameter=value`).

 Global aligner parameters include: